Samreay/Samreay/content/reviews/dungeon_tour_guide/index.md

 * If you like dungeon-core, you'll be happy.
 * If you like watching parties learn how to work together, you'll be happy.
 * If you want an OP MC who travels a lot, you will not be happy.
+* There's a much larger conflict now begging to be explored in the follow-up books.